 To access the Dashboard, you must first login to your SSL.com customer account.
-To sign in, use the Login button on SSL.com’s menubar, located under the ACCOUNT menu.
+To sign in, use the Login button on SSL.com’s menubar, located between the Live Chat and Cart buttons.

 Upon successful login, you will be redirected to the Dashboard, where you can find out more details about the status of your SSL.com account and all of your orders and certificates.